State seeks 30 years for Chauvin; defense wants time served - WTMJ

 Nelson wrote that while this incident painted Chauvin as a “dangerous man,” he has served his community as an officer and has a loving family and close friends.
 He also disputed the court’s finding that aggravating factors existed, saying there is no evidence that Chauvin’s assault on Floyd included gratuitous infliction of pain or cruelty.

-Nelson added: “In spite of the notoriety surrounding this case, the Court must look to the facts.
+“In spite of the notoriety surrounding this case, the Court must look to the facts.
 They all point to the single most important fact: Mr. Chauvin did not intend to cause George Floyd’s death.
-He believed he was doing his job.”
+He believed he was doing his job,” he wrote.

 No matter what sentence Chauvin gets, in Minnesota it’s presumed that a defendant with good behavior will serve two-thirds of the penalty in prison and the rest on supervised release, commonly known as parole.